 Dynamically switches --refine-inter levels 0-3 based on the content and the encoder settings.
 It is recommended to use --refine-intra 4 with dynamic refinement.
 Default disabled.

---refine-mv
+--refine-mv <1..3>

 Enables refinement of motion vector for scaled video.
-Evaluates the best motion vector by searching the surrounding eight integer and subpel pixel positions.
+Evaluates the best motion vector based on the level selected.
+Default 1.